 Choosing the right Incoterms affects who pays which costs and who controls the logistics:

-• EXW (Ex Works): buyer arranges pickup from the supplier and covers most logistics steps.
+- EXW (Ex Works): Buyer arranges pickup from the Chinese supplier and covers all logistics steps.

-• FOB (Free On Board): seller delivers to the port and clears export; buyer pays ocean freight and beyond.
+- FOB (Free On Board): Seller delivers to the Chinese port and clears export; buyer pays ocean freight, Mombasa port fees, and Kenya taxes.

 Typical Shipping Process